Julianne Hough Gets Herself Into An Insane Situation As She Spreads Her Legs Over A Stranger’s Face On ‘AGT’

 “Imagine if the genders were switched….,” remarked one caring fan, offering a concept that probably made many others think about the strange and seemingly sexist act.

-“How is this even a talent” started another adding an “lol” to lighten that person’s blunt reaction.
+“How is this even a talent” started another, adding “lol” to lighten that person’s blunt reaction.

-“I have many questions,” commented another follower who added a crying-laughing face emoji.
+“I have many questions,” commented another follower, who added a crying-laughing face emoji.

-“They should have tried that with Sean!!!,” said another, referring to guest judge Sean Haynes.
+“They should have tried that with Sean!!!” said another, referring to guest judge Sean Hayes.

 Meanwhile, on AGT‘s official Instagram page, the muscular trio of hunky guys was featured in all their semi-naked glory.

-They seemed to be popular with the show’s 1.3 million fans with one commenter summing up their act.
+They seemed to be popular with the show’s 1.3 million fans, with one commenter summing up their act.

 “All I can say is hot damn those guys were on fire.”

-Julianne Hough’s husband wasn’t exactly enthusiastic.
-Brooks Laich hopped aboard the comment train on his wife’s upload of the strange performance by stating, “3 new names added to my hit list.
-Then, he adding three angry-face emoji and three laughing-crying face emoji.
+Julianne’s husband wasn’t exactly enthusiastic.
+Brooks Laich hopped aboard the comment train on his wife’s upload of the strange performance by joking, “3 new names added to my hit list” and adding three angry-face emoji and three laughing-crying face emoji.

 That entire part of Wednesday’s episode of AGT showed one important thing that will likely earn her many new fans.
 Julianne Hough showed what a good sport she can be by participating in what could have turned into an awkward x-rated performance.